Housing is key to flourishing and equitable communities

-When housing costs rise too high, households and families have to make brutally difficult choices between making the rent and paying for food, medicine, utilities, transportation and/or other basic necessities.
-A growing body of research shows that housing instability contributes directly to poor performance in school, difficulties getting and keeping a good job, and poor health outcomes.
+When housing costs rise too high, households and families have to make brutally difficult choices between making the rent and paying for food, medicine, utilities, transportation and other basic necessities.
+A growing body of research shows that housing instability contributes directly to lower performance in school, poor health outcomes, difficulties getting and keeping a good job.

 Even Oregonians with steady jobs can struggle to find housing they can afford.
-In some rural communities, it has been years since new housing has been built, and a lack of available housing is serious enough to threaten economic vitality.
+In some rural communities, it has been years since housing has been built.
+The lack of available housing is serious enough to threaten economic vitality.
 Employers that are expanding and hiring report that their new workers struggle to find housing in towns and cities across the state.
-In tourist-oriented areas like the coast, the gorge and central Oregon, the situation is even worse, as second homes and short-term rentals reduce supply even further.
+In tourist-oriented areas like the coast, the Columbia Gorge and central Oregon, the situation is even worse, as second homes and short-term rentals reduce supply even further.

-The situation in the larger cities of Oregon — and the Portland area in particular — is different but not necessarily better.
-A lack of new construction during the recession left those cities with a shortage of housing in the face of rising demand and some of the fastest rising rents and home prices in the U.S. over the past few years.
-Even as thousands of new units come online, the cost of housing tends to be far above what lower and moderate-income households and families can afford, and renters are vulnerable to cascading shocks of displacement in a tight and expensive market.
+The situation in the larger cities of Oregon, and the Portland area in particular, is different but not necessarily better.
+A lack of new construction during the recession left those cities with a shortage of housing in the face of rising demand and some of the fastest rising rents and home prices in the U.S. Even as thousands of new units come online, the cost of housing tends to be far above what lower and moderate-income households and families can afford, leaving renters vulnerable to cascading shocks of displacement in a tight and expensive market.